AxisCommunications/acap-native-sdk-examples/utility-libraries/openssl_curl_example/README.md

 > It's strongly recommended to update to the latest OpenSSL 3 version, this
 > example is kept as a reference on how to build open source libraries with the
 > ACAP Native SDK.
+>
+> Refer to example [curl-openssl](../../curl-openssl/) to understand how existing application packaging custom
+> Open SSL can be migrated to use and link OpenSSL 3.X available in ACAP Native SDK 1.14 / AXIS OS 11.10 onwards.

 This example shows you how to build custom versions of [OpenSSL](https://www.openssl.org/) and [curl](https://curl.se/) from